austin-crime/austin-crime/README.md

 **Acquisition Files:**
+- acquire.ipynb: Contains all the steps and decisions taken in the data acquisition phase of the pipeline.
+- acquire.py: Contains functions used for acquiring the Austin crime data using an API or reading the data from a .csv file.

 **Steps Taken:**

-- The data set was gathered from publicly available data provided by the Austin Police Department on data.austintexas.gov.
+- The data was gathered from publicly available data provided by the Austin Police Department on data.austintexas.gov.
 - We created a function to automate gathering the data from the provided API and caching it locally as a CSV file.
 - Our initial data set included 500,000 rows and 31 columns.
 - For ease of use and relevancy, we decided to limit our data to crimes reported between the years 2018 and 2021.
 - After removing data outside this time frame, we were left with 401,955 rows.

+**Additional Steps:**
-- Download the shapefile for boundaries zipcode tabulation areas at this [website](https://data.austintexas.gov/dataset/Boundaries-Zip-Code-Tabulation-Areas-2017/nf4y-c7ue)
+- For visualizing geospatial data download the shapefile for boundaries zipcode tabulation areas at this [website](https://data.austintexas.gov/dataset/Boundaries-Zip-Code-Tabulation-Areas-2017/nf4y-c7ue)
 - Merge the dataframes and then create a new csv file.

 </details>